kvarak/dnd/docs/_Classes/fighter.md

   **Spell attack modifier** = your proficiency bonus + your Wisdom modifier

 ### Domain lore
-At 7th level, you gain the domain abilities of a 1st level cleric of the domain you selected at 3rd level.
-If heavy armor or martial weapons are part of what would be gained, you instead gain proficiency in another intelligence-based skill other than investigation.
+You gain the domain abilities of a 1st level cleric of the domain you selected at 3rd level.
+If you gain skill points to spend on combat skills, you instead spend them on *Knowledge* skills.
 If the ability mentions "cleric level", use your fighter level divided by 3.

 ### Ritual magic
-At 10th level you may learn 2 cleric rituals of level 2 or lower.
+Learn 2 cleric rituals of level 2 or lower.
 Unless those are spells you otherwise know, you may not cast them as anything other than rituals.
 At 15th level you gain an additional cleric ritual which must be of 3rd level or lower.
 At 20th level you learn a final ritual and it may be up to a level 4 cleric spell.

 ### Additional domain lore
-At 15th level you gain the 2nd level domain ability of your domain.
+Gain the 2nd level domain ability of your domain.
 If the ability mentions "cleric level", use your fighter level divided by 3 instead.
 If that ability involves channel divinity, you have one use of channel divinity which is regained after a long rest.

 ### Ritual master
-At level 18 you gain the ability to cast any ritual you learned though this archetype as an ***action*** (rather than the 10 minutes typically used).
+Gain the ability to cast any ritual you learned though this archetype as an ***action*** (rather than the 10 minutes typically used).

 Once you use this feature, you must finish a long rest before you can use it again.